Confluence Healing Acupuncture & Herbals

 Acupuncture

-Acupuncture is the insertion of fine hair-like stainless steel needles into specific areas on the body in order to create communication and free flow throughout the body’s different systems.
-These areas of insertion may be near the site of injuries or along channels, called meridians, in the body.
-Specific points along the meridian systems have been utilized for thousands of years to enhance recovery, stimulate healing, and prevent further disease.
+Acupuncture involves the insertion of very fine, hair-thin sterile needles into specific points on the body to encourage communication and healthy flow between the body’s systems.
+These points may be located near an area of injury or along pathways called meridians, which are networks that have been used in traditional East Asian medicine for thousands of years to support healing, restore balance, and help prevent disease.

-Acupuncture treatments are full body treatments that may include electroacupuncture (e-stim), auricular acupuncture (auriculotherapy), and or cosmetic acupuncture depending on your specific needs and may be combined with body work, herbal therapy, and/or nutrition and lifestyle guidance when appropriate.
+Acupuncture treatments are whole-body treatments that are tailored to your individual needs.
+Depending on the condition being addressed, sessions may include techniques such as electroacupuncture (e-stim), auricular acupuncture (ear acupuncture), or cosmetic acupuncture.
+Treatments may also be combined with bodywork, herbal medicine, and nutrition or lifestyle guidance when appropriate.

 Book Now